tymyrddin/cheatsheets/source/docs/payloads/av.md

 ## Types of scans

-* On demand: A conventional scan is either run when the user requests it, or at a scheduled instance that the Anti-Virus sets up.
+* On demand: A conventional scan is either run when the user requests it, or at a scheduled instance that the antivirus application sets up.
 This type of scan searches the contents of the disks, directories and files, as well as boot sectors and system components.
 * Real time: The system is monitored for any suspicious activity in real time, when data is loaded into the active memory.
-* Smart: An Anti-Virus only scans selected files, that are more suspicious to be altered or infected.
+* Smart: An antivirus application only scans selected files, that are more suspicious to be altered or infected.
 * On startup: A quick scan of the boot sectors and critical system files, instead of a full disk scan that takes a long time to finish, to catch boot sector viruses.